jundalisay/superb/content/en/maharlika/laws/pandemic.md

 Introduced by Senator Miriam Defensor Santiago AN ACT TO PROVIDE FOR PANDEMIC INFLUENZA PREPAREDNESS AND TO ESTABLISH A POLICY COORDINATING COMMITTEE ON PANDEMIC INFLUENZA PREPAREDNESS Section

-2. Dejinition
+2. Definition

-(A) Pandemic Influenza - means a widespread epidemic of influenza illness over a particular location.
-(B) Secretary - refers to the Secretary of the Department of Health
+- (A) Pandemic Influenza - means a widespread epidemic of influenza illness over a particular location.

+- (B) Secretary - refers to the Secretary of the Department of Health

-(C) DOH - refers to the Department of Health.
+- (C) DOH - refers to the Department of Health.

-(D) DA - refers to the Department of Agriculture.
+- (D) DA - refers to the Department of Agriculture.

-(E) DILG - refers to the Department of Interior and Local Government.
+- (E) DILG - refers to the Department of Interior and Local Government.

-(F)  DTI -refers to the Department of Trade and Industry.
+- (F)  DTI -refers to the Department of Trade and Industry.

-(G) DOTC -refers to the Department of Transportation and Communication .,
+- (G) DOTC -refers to the Department of Transportation and Communication .,

 3. Policy Coordinating Committee on Pandemic Influenza Preparedness. -

-(A) In General. - There is hereby established the Pandemic Influenza Preparedness Policy Coordinating Committee.
+- (A) In General. - There is hereby established the Pandemic Influenza Preparedness Policy Coordinating Committee.

-(B) Membership. -
+- (B) Membership. -

 (1) In General. - The Committee shall be composed of - (a) the Secretary; (b) the Secretary of DA; (c) the Secretary of DILG; (d) the Secretary of DTI; (e) the Secretary of DOTC; and (f) other representatives as determined appropriate by the Co-Chairs . of the Committee.

 (2) Co-Chairs. - The Secretary and the Secretary of DA shall serve as the Co-Chairs of the Committee.
 (3) Term. - The members of the  Committee shall serve for the  life of the Committee.

+- (C) Meetings

-(C) Meetings. - (1) In GeneraZ. -The Committee shall meet not less than two (2) times each year at the call of the Co-Chairs or as determined necessay by the President.
+(1) In GeneraZ. -The Committee shall meet not less than two (2) times each year at the call of the Co-Chairs or as determined necessay by the President.
 (2) Representation. - A member of the  Committee under  subsection (B) may designate a  representative to participate in  Committee meetings, but  such representative shall hold the position of at least an assistant secretary or equivalent position.

-(D) Duties of the Committee
+- (D) Duties of the Committee

-(I) Preparedness Plans. - Each member of the Committee shall submit to the Committee a pandemic influenza preparedness plan for the agency involved that describes - (a) initiatives  and  proposals by such member to address pandemic- influenza (including avian influenza) preparedness; and (b)  any activity in coordination with international entities related to such initiatives and proposals.
+- (E) Preparedness Plans. - Each member of the Committee shall submit to the Committee a pandemic influenza preparedness plan for the agency involved that describes - (a) initiatives  and  proposals by such member to address pandemic- influenza (including avian influenza) preparedness; and (b)  any activity in coordination with international entities related to such initiatives and proposals.
 (2) Interagency Plan And Recommendations. - (a) In General. -

 (i) Preparedness Plan. - Based  on the preparedness  plans described under  paragraph (l), and not later than  ninety (90) days after the date of  enactment of the Pandemic Influenza Preparedness Act of 2005, the Committee   shall   develop an Interagency Preparedness Plan that integrates and coordinates such preparedness plans.